 It is easy to see this as a huge undertaking and duty, one that can seem like a lot to take on.
 The important thing to remember though, is that with each new activity, lesson or discussion, we are taking those steps, even if they seem small to us at the time.
 These steps work in the spirit of reconciliation, and they do make a positive impact!

 As the Indigenous Education Chair of SRTA, I would love to work with you, brainstorm ideas, and offer suggestions for resources you can use in your classroom.
-Exploring Indigenous perspectives with fellow educators is something I truly value and prioritize, not only right now as we get closer to the National Day for Truth and Reconciliation, but throughout the school year.
-If you would like to connect to discuss what truth and reconciliation and Indigenous perspective/education in general could look like in your classroom, please email me at firstname.lastname@example.org.
+Exploring Indigenous perspectives with fellow educators is something I truly value and prioritize, not only right now as we have reached the National Day for Truth and Reconciliation, but throughout the school year.
+If you would like to connect to discuss what truth and reconciliation and Indigenous perspective/education in general could look like in your classroom, please email me at email@example.com.
 In the meantime, if you would like some ideas and resources to get you started, please reference the following pages.
 The Manitoba Teachers’ Society also sent an email about this topic earlier today, with the subject line Truth and Reconciliation Week.

 Wishing everyone a wonderful start to the school year!